gracengure/Quickpick_Grocery_Store_Frontend/README.md

 * Cart and Checkout: Allows users to view the items in their cart, adjust quantities, and proceed to checkout for secure payment processing.
 * Contact Page: Provides a contact form for users to reach out with inquiries, ensuring effective communication with the store administrators.
 * Navigation: Includes a Navbar facilitating seamless movement between Home, About, Categories, Sign Up, Login, and User Profile sections, enhancing overall site usability.
-* User Profile: Allows registered users to manage their profile information, view past order history, and securely logout when necessary, ensuring personalized and secure user interactions.
+* User Profile management: Allows users to log in/Sign up and securely sign out when necessary, ensuring personalized and secure user interactions.

 #### Technologies Used
 Backend: Flask, SQLAlchemy